DIY Just Crack an Egg

 Servings 1 person

-These DIY Just Crack an Egg Cups are a homemade version of the store bought cups.
+These Homemade Just Crack an Egg Cups are a DIY version of the store bought cups.
 The nutrition is better than store bought and they're just pennies to make!
 Perfect for meal prep–make a bunch of them, freeze, then crack an egg into the ingredients and microwave for a quick breakfast!

 Equipment